Izunna-24/emerghelp/README.md

-A platform that allows users order medical help in the case of emergency
+A platform that allows users order medical help in the case of health emergency